-If you had a Health Care Provider appointment scheduled prior to your incarceration, you will need to notify the Detention Center Medical Authority in writing.
+If you had a Health Care Provider appointment scheduled prior to your incarceration, you will need to notify the Detention Center Medical Authority in writing, via a "Health Services Request" form.
 The appointment and its necessity will first be confirmed by the Detention Center Medical Authority.
-Once confirmed, the Detention Center Medical Authority will make necessary arrangements including changing the date and/or time of the appointment.
+If the Health Care Provider appointment was for routine primary care, you will be referred to the Detention Center Medical Authority's on-site provider.
+If the Health Care Provider appointment is for specialty care and/or services unavailable on-site, the Detention Center Medical Authority will make necessary arrangements including changing the date and/or time of the appointment.
+The inmate may be required to arrange for payment for services before an appointment can be made, as some service providers used by the Detention Center Medical Authority required that payment be received prior to services being provided.
 You will be transported in your Detention Center uniform, and you will be, and remain, fully shackled throughout the appointment.
 You will not be allowed to have anyone present at the appointment.